deadalusai/rust-for-csharp-developers/notes.md

 In this case the Trait behaves much more like a C# interface.

+# Macros!

+Rust provides "hygenic macros" - these macros operate directly on the AST at compile time, unlike C/C++ macros which are just string token replacement before compilation.

+Rust code commonly makes extensive use of macros to reduce boilerplate and automate common actions.

+Macros are identified in code by the bangs (!) at the end of their name.
+They allow for quite flexible syntax and include a small "type system", which allows you to limit the types of tokes you accept as arguments.

+You can write your own macros using the `macro_rules!` built-in macro.

 # Unsafe

 Rust is a memory safe language which executes in an unsafe world.